AxelPCG/RAG_experiments/README.md

 ## Necessary services:

 The RAG uses **Llama 3.1 8b** as its main model.
 This must be running locally with ollama.
-In addition, it is also necessary to have an instance of **Qdrant** also running locally on port `6333`
+In addition, it is also necessary to have an instance of **Qdrant** also running locally on port `6333` or `8888`